jessepav/lacygoill-wiki-backup/floating_point/glossary.md

 ## precision (of a floating-point format)

-Number  of   bits  in  the  significand   field  of  the  representation   of  a floating-point number, plus one for the hidden bit.
+Number  of   bits  in  the  significand   field  of  the  representation   of  a floating-point number, including the hidden bit.

 ##
 # r